Start your pension pot with as little as £150 a month and discover a tax-efficient way to save for your retirement.

 Unlike a workplace pension which you might get little say in, a personal pension lets you choose a plan that best suits your retirement goals.

 When looking for a provider, it’s important to find out how your money will be invested.
 A personal pension will offer you a range of funds to invest in, with different levels of risks dependant on your risk appetite.

 For example, choosing a pension fund that’s diversified (invested in a range of assets) generally carries less risk, as your money is spread across a range of assets.

 With a personal pension, you can choose between regular contributions or one-off lump-sum payments - whichever is best for your income and retirement goals.
-You’ll also usually receive tax relief on any money that you pay into your pension, up to a limit of 100% of your salary or £40,000, whichever is lower.
+You’ll also usually receive tax relief on any money that you pay into your pension, up to a limit of 100% of your salary or the annual allowance of £60,000, whichever is lower.

 The Wesleyan Personal Pension Plan is a tax-efficient way to save for your retirement.
 You can choose from a range of investment funds and invest at a risk level you’re comfortable with.
 Start your pension pot from as little as £150 a month and take a break from paying in at any time.

-For guidance on all your pension options, including taking out a personal pension from Wesleyan, you can speak to a Wesleyan Financial Services Consultant.
+For guidance on all your pension options, including taking out a personal pension from Wesleyan, you can speak to a Specialist Financial Adviser from Wesleyan Financial Services.

 If you’re in full or part-time employment, you should be entitled to join your employer’s workplace pension (company pension) scheme.

 When you start a new job, you’ll either be automatically enrolled to the scheme or you can voluntarily ‘opt in’.
 You and your employer can both contribute to your pot, though how much you pay in depends on the scheme.

 Most workplace pensions are defined contribution schemes.
 This means that you’ll need to contribute a minimum of 8% of your pensionable earnings monthly – with your employer paying a minimum of 3% of that total.